deficollective/deficollective.github.io/content/english/blog/first-anniversary-nft.md

 All donations will be sent to our treasury to support maximally decentralized DeFi projects in line with our purpose.
 Our operations are fully on-chain and our financials are transparent and auditable.
 Projects we support include Liquity, DYAD, Aerodrome, Velodrome, Maverick, PoolTogether, Diva, Possum Labs, and HAI.

-Please check our [monthly financial reports](https://deficollective.org/tags/tdc-monthly-report/), our [impact page](https://deficollective.org/impact/) and our [blog articles](https://deficollective.org/articles-of-association/) for more information.
+Please check our [monthly financial reports](/categories/monthly-report/), our [historical impact archive](/impact/), and our [Articles of Association](/articles-of-association/) for more information.

 **What if I donated before the campaign?**